-- to collect and review available information on activities, emission factors and inventory methodology (emission estimates, emission factors, activity statistics, etc.) within the sector; - to consider the significance of each source in terms of its contribution to emissions, the need to subdivide or merge source categories and to identify where new sources categories need to be added; - to update the Guidebook to reflect developments within the sector (e.g. appearance of new technologies); - to update the methodologies within the Guidebook when new knowledge concerning the processes driving emissions becomes available; - to update emission factors within the Guidebook in the light of new emission measurements; - to gather feedback and answer queries concerning the Guidebook from inventory compilers or from the Expert Panel on Review; - to identify the need for further research or study to improve the methodology; - to encourage the exchange of information between experts.
+- to collect and review available information on activities, emission factors and inventory methodology (emission estimates, emission factors, activity statistics, etc.); - to consider the significance of each source in terms of its contribution to emissions and the need to identify where new source categories are needed; - to update the Guidebook to reflect developments within the sector (e.g. appearance of new technologies); - to update the methodologies within the Guidebook when new knowledge concerning the processes driving emissions becomes available; - to update emission factors within the Guidebook in the light of new emission measurements; - to gather feedback and answer queries concerning the Guidebook from inventory compilers or from the Expert Panel on Review; - to identify the need for further research or study to improve the methodology and to encourage the exchange of information between experts.